tompiers/tompiers/README.md

-Biologist interest in how synapses form and the roles of microglia in physiology and pathophysiology
+Biologist interested in how synapses form and the roles of microglia in physiology and pathophysiology